 Still, good luck to them, if you have got the money, someone will take it from you..

 Good times for a few dealers who are making a lot of money out of it, they buy 3 million dollar houses and call them "the house that slabbed coins built".

 Good times for the coin grading companies, who are making a lot of money out of it.

-The American coin grading system from MS 62 through MS70 is a ridiculous exercise in hair splitting, pandering to a bunch of pie-eyed morons with zero knowledge being spoon fed whilst on an ego trip.
+The American coin grading system from MS 63 through MS70 is a ridiculous exercise in hair splitting, pandering to a bunch of pie-eyed morons with zero knowledge being spoon fed whilst on an ego trip.

 I challenge anyone to show me the difference in coins graded MS 65 or above.

-There is virtually none, certainly nothing a normal person could notice, but their is a big price difference.
+There is virtually none, certainly nothing a normal person could notice, but there is a big price difference.

 As more coins are slabbed, as they are being rapidly, the price will drop, especially for the more common dates after the 1930s.

-Also, try taking your slabbed coins back to where you bought them and getting most of your money back, absolutely no chance...
+Also, try taking your slabbed coins back to where you bought them and getting most of your money back, absolutely ZERO chance...

-You bet they won't be interested, not at idiotic prices such as those mentioned above, when anyone with any knowledge can buy them for the prices I stated.
+You bet dealers won't be interested, not at idiotic prices such as those mentioned above, when anyone with any knowledge can buy them for the prices I stated.

 cannot in good conscience, try to hang people with slabbed examples of

 common date pre-decimal coins or decimal coins, even though they

-more money than they need and yes, I am both jealous and fascinated by
+more money than SENSE and yes, I am both jealous and fascinated by